CSC207-UofT/course-project-sout-this_is_our_teamname/phase0/progress_report.md

 * Frequent changing of the code structure costs great amount of time and effort.
 * There is always a conflict between keeping adding features to make the program better and the will of reducing workload even if it is just phase 0.

+## Questions to TA

+Should we use Maps or Arrays when storing Timeblocks?

+Are we allowed to use Dfssolver from CSC148?

 ## Contribution Of Each Group Member

 **Aiden Lin (linhaoz3 - aiden.lin@mail.utoronto.ca)**